Taiwan's president commissions domestic-made naval warship | Business

 In addition, Taiwan is currently producing its own submarine after four years of research and design.
 It decided to built its own after Beijing successfully prevented it from purchasing such craft from abroad in recent years through the use of economic and diplomatic threats.

-On Sunday, China's People Liberation Army sent 19 fighter jets toward the southwestern part of Taiwan's air defense identification zone, the island's Defense Ministry said.
+On Sunday, China's People Liberation Army sent 19 fighter jets toward the southwestern part of Taiwan's air defence identification zone, the island's Defence Ministry said.

 In August, the PLA conducted live assault drills with a squad of fighter jets, anti-submarine aircraft and combat ships.